 "Lord pity the arse that's clagged to a head that will hunt stones," lamented a rock-hunting, saddle-sore James Hutton.
 Rock hunting, he had discovered, was punishing work.

 Hutton's theory was largely correct, and it was the basis for some exceptionally important theories in geology and biology that followed.
-Not so well known is that his assertions about the age of the earth were not supported by strong empirical evidence at the time; he proposed his theory of the earth two years before he saw an unconformity.
-He also proposed a virtually limitless lifespan for our planet, and even though the currently accepted figure of roughly 4.5 billion years is beyond human comprehension, it's not infinite.
+Not so well known is that his assertions about the age of the Earth were not supported by strong empirical evidence at the time; he proposed his theory of the Earth two years before he saw an unconformity.
+Science historian Martin Rudwick contends that Hutton engaged in fieldwork only after proposing his steady-state theory of the Earth, and that he came under fire for his "scarcely veiled eternity" for the planet's age.
+Indeed, Hutton proposed a virtually limitless lifespan for our planet, and even though the currently accepted figure of roughly 4.5 billion years is beyond human comprehension, it's not infinite.
 In the 18th century, neither James Hutton nor anyone else could prove vast expanses of geologic time.
-Proof of the age of the earth would not come until the 20th century, when chemists learned how to estimate the ages of rocks through rates of radioactive decay.
+Proof of the age of the Earth would not come until the 20th century, when chemists learned how to estimate the ages of rocks through rates of radioactive decay.

 One of those people lucky enough to be in the right place at the right time, Hutton had the good fortune to be born to an affluent Scottish family whose resources freed him from the obligation to work for a living.
 Instead, he could spend his time improving his mind.
-He also got to live in Edinburgh at the very time it was a bright spot in the Enlightenment.
+Besides geology, he trained in medicine and law.
+He also got to live in Edinburgh at the very time it was a bright spot in the Enlightenment, though that didn't necessarily make it a great place to live.
+Crowded with Genius author James Buchan characterizes the city at the time as "inconvenient, dirty, old-fashioned, alcoholic, quarrelsome, and poor."
 Though accused of being irreligious, he was actually a deist who believed that the universe's creator had put into place a perfectly self-sustaining system.

 If an organised body is not in the situation and circumstances best adapted to its sustenance and propagation, then, in conceiving an indefinite variety among the individuals of that species, we must be assured, that, on the one hand, those which depart most from the best adapted constitution, will be most liable to perish, while, on the other hand, those organised bodies, which most approach to the best constitution for the present circumstances, will be best adapted to continue, in preserving themselves and multiplying the individuals of their race.